Cornhusker Economics Outlook

-The 2015 Cornhusker Economics Outlook meeting series will be held at five locations across the state in November and will focus on ag outlook and management decisions for farmers and ranchers.
-The annual meeting series is offered by University of Nebraska-Lincoln Extension and the Department of Agricultural Economics and is available free to participants with the support of Great Western Bank along with several local sponsors.
+The 2015 Cornhusker Economics Outlook meeting series will focus on the ag outlook and management decisions for Nebraska farmers and ranchers at six locations across the state on November 17-24.
+The annual meeting series is offered by Nebraska Extension and the University of Nebraska Lincoln Department of Agricultural Economics.
+The meetings are free to participants thanks to the statewide series support of Great Western Bank along with local meeting sponsors.

 Locations, Dates, Times, and Local Contacts

 Tuesday, November 17, 1:00 – 4:00 p.m.
 CST

 Holthus Convention Center

 Contact: Gary Zoubek, York County Extension – 402-362-5508 or firstname.lastname@example.org or Brandy VanDeWalle, Fillmore County Extension – 402759-3712 or email@example.com

 Wednesday, November 18, 9:00 a.m. – 12:00 noon MST

 428 Main St., Bridgeport, NE

 Contact: Jessica Groskopf, Panhandle Research and Extension Center – 308-632-1247 or firstname.lastname@example.org

 Thursday, November 19, 9:00 a.m. – 12:00 noon CST